Khan Yunis

 Khan Yunis (خان يونس), also spelled Khan Younis or Khan Yunus, is a city in the southern Gaza Strip, Palestine, and serves as the capital of the Khan Yunis Governorate.
-It has been largely destroyed during the Gaza war.
+It has been largely destroyed during the Gaza war, and is currently split by the yellow line with Hamas controlling its north and Israel controlling its south.

 Before the 14th century, Khan Yunis was a village known as "Salqah".
 A vast caravanserai, today known as Barquq Castle, was constructed there by the emir Yunis al-Nawruzi in 1387–88, an official of the Mamluk Empire to protect caravans, pilgrims, and travellers.

 According to the Palestinian Central Bureau of Statistics, Khan Yunis had a population of 205,125 in 2017.
 Khan Yunis, which lies only 4 km east of the Mediterranean Sea, has a semi-arid climate with temperature of 30 °C maximum in summer and 10 °C minimum in winter, with an annual rainfall of approximately 260 mm.

 History

 Ancient period

 Herodotus describes a city named Ienysos (Ιηνυσος) located between Lake Serbonis and Kadytis (modern Gaza city).
 He talks about how the Persian military marched through the location on its way to Egypt.
 He also describes how the coastal area between Kadytis and Ienysos was inhabited by local Arab tribes.
 Some sources, due to phonological resemblance of the names and due to the general matching of the geographic locations, associate this site with modern Khan Yunis.

 Other sources have suggested a further inland location of "Khirbet Ma'in Abu Sitta" (Palestinian village depopulated in 1949, near modern kibbutz of Nir Oz) or the Egyptian town of Arish as possible locations of Ienysos, but there is no clear evidence to support this identification.

 Ancient discoveries in Khan Yunis feature a lintel with a Greek inscription, discovered repurposed in the tomb of Sheikh Hamada.
 The inscription translates to: Hilarion - giving thanks to St. Georgius.'
 Originally housed in the Musée de Notre Dame de France in Jerusalem, the lintel is currently lost.